 Modern version: Pee Wee Ellis (from The Spirit of Christmas)

-This 1934 number was composed by lesser-known songwriting team Felix Bernhard and Richard Bernhard Smith.
+This 1934 Christmas song was composed by lesser-known songwriting team Felix Bernhard and Richard Bernhard Smith.
 Its wintery lyrics have helped it become a festive favourite, with over 200 recordings, although the word “Christmas” is actually never mentioned.

 Like many jazz standards it has a 32-bar AABA form.
 The harmony of the bridge, rather startlingly, moves up a major third from the home key, then up another minor third from there.